 Using sustainable approaches in information technologies, especially with business intelligence and analytics initiatives, can help organizations improve the planet and their profits

 Sustainability is a general term, usually associated with “green” initiatives that address governance of our planet.
 It includes lowering emissions, reducing dependence on fossil fuel, providing stewardship of our forests and water supplies, minimizing waste, and improving the health of the global population.
 Wikipedia defines sustainability as “…an attempt to provide the best outcomes for the human and natural environments both now and into the indefinite future.
 It relates to the continuity of economic, social, institutional, and environmental aspects of human society, as well as the non-human environment.”
-Sustainabilityaffects every level of organization, from the local neighborhood to the entire planet.”
+Sustainability affects every level of organization, from the local neighborhood to the entire planet, and this effort includes the management and use of data.

 There is a sea change in progress within the business community as corporations come around to the understanding that going green does not mean giving up profits and that going green can significantly improve profits.
 A Business Week article was entitled “Beyond the Green Corporation” which pointed out the profit motive behind a number of corporate initiatives that coincidentally help the planet.